DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 - If you would like to learn more about Lightrail concepts, check out the section on Lightrail Object Model in the [Lightrail API Docs](https://www.lightrail.com/docs/).
 - If you are looking for an implementation of this use-case in a specific language or technology, check out the section on Client Libraries and Integrations in the [Lightrail API Docs](https://www.lightrail.com/docs/).
-- If you are looking for adding promotional values to existing Gift Cards, Check out our implementation guide for [Creating Lightrail Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/promotions.md).
+- If you are looking for adding promotional values to existing Gift Cards, check out our implementation guide for [Creating Lightrail Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/promotions.md).

 ## Concepts